kynesim/weld/docs/README.txt

          cd .weld/bases/<base>
          git pull

-   and notes the HEAD commit of the base.
+   In either case, it notes the HEAD commit of the base.

 #.
 It determines which (if any) seams have been deleted, changed or added in
    the weld (with respect to the now up-to-date base).
 If all of those lists are empty, there is nothing to do, and the ``weld pull`` for this base is finished.

 #.
-Back in the "main" directory structure (outside the .weld) it branches.
-   The branch point is the last "X-Weld-State: Merged <base>" commit, or the "X-Weld-State: Init" commit, as located above.
+It branches the weld.
+The branch point is the synchronisation commit that
+   was found earlier (the last ``weld pull`` or ``weld push`` commit, or else the Init commit).

-       (The branch name used is chosen to be unique to this repository, and is currently of the form "weld-merge-<base>-<index>", where <index> is chosen to make the branch unique.)
+       (The branch name used is chosen to be unique to this repository, and is currently of the form "weld-merge-<commit-id>-<index>", where
+       <commit-id> is the first 10 characters of the synchronisation commits
+       SHA1 id, and <index> is chosen to make the branch unique in case that is not enough.)

 #.
 It then: